xt0fer/SolnZipRISC1/README.md

 - output word

 You get to graduate from ZipCode early if you write a C compiler for this processor.
 Several corporate partners may actually compete to hire you for bigger than normal money if you manage that.

+### Futures

+- add AND, OR, and XOR instructions
+- add PUSH and POP? to the stack at SP
+- (maybe even PUSHI and POPI? immediate versions of Push/Pop
+- strings - handle unicode arrays in memory

+- implement a femtoC compiler
+- implement a femtoLisp interpreter
+- implement a Forth